youngmi97/3DVoxelGeneration/README.md

 <div align=center>
    <img src="./assets/teaser.png">
    <figcaption>
-	  3D chair shapes from the <a href=https://shapenet.org/ target="_blank">ShapeNet</a> dataset.
-The  <a href=https://shapenet.org/ target="_blank">ShapeNet</a> dataset is a large collection of 3D models spanning various object categories, with the 3D chair category being one of the most popular.
-It includes thousands of diverse chair models, ranging in style and complexity.
-These models are typically represented as 3D meshes but can be converted into various different formats: voxel grids or point clouds.
-In this project, we aim to build a diffusion model sampling 3D shapes represented by voxels.
+	  3D shapes from the <a href=https://shapenet.org/ target="_blank">ShapeNet</a> dataset.
+The  <a href=https://shapenet.org/ target="_blank">ShapeNet</a> dataset is a large collection of 3D models spanning various object categories.
+In this project, we specifically focus on three object categories: chairs, airplanes, and tables, which are among the most popular and vary in style and complexity.
+These 3D shapes are typically represented as 3D meshes but can be converted into various different formats: voxel grids or point clouds.
+We aim to build a diffusion model sampling 3D shapes represented by voxels.
     </figcaption>
 </div>

 ## Description
 This project aims to build a 3D diffusion model, specifically targeting 3D volume diffusion.
-We train the model using voxel data at a resolution of (128, 128, 128) from the <a href=https://shapenet.org/ target="_blank">ShapeNet</a> chair class.
+We train the model using voxel data at a resolution of (128, 128, 128) from the <a href=https://shapenet.org/ target="_blank">ShapeNet</a> dataset.
 A major challenge will be efficiently handling this high-resolution data within limited VRAM constraints.

 ## Data Specification